Drone technology will transform our world's transportation, help abate global warming, and more.

 Operational Prototype - Tiltwing technology was demonstrated in July, 2019.
 It works!
 The quadcopter version of this patent-pending technology will have about 2X the fuel economy and speed of traditional counterparts--it is controlled by four parameters (four motor speeds).
 The tricopter version will have 4X the fuel economy of helicopters and traditional quadcopters.

 Yes, it is possible and within reach, to have vertical takeoff aircraft (no airport needed) that can go more than 300 mph "as the bird flies" to the destination.
-Fuel needs will be so low that battery power would be preferred--this provides the solution to global warming.
+Fuel needs will be so low that battery power would be preferred--this provides abatement of global warming.
 NOTE: Images are not copyrighted.

 Better designs have: a) low complexity, b) light weight, c) narrow wingspans (lifting body technology), d) high L:D when cruising, e) stability in flight pitch/yaw/roll, and f) scalability.
 Effective designs will have 4X the efficiency and 4X the speed (translating to more than 10X the range) of traditional quadcopters.
 Energy efficiency is critical for battery technology to replace petroleum fuels with electricity from renewable resources along with the GREAT STRIDES toward curtailing global warming.
 Do not look to politicians and industry for solutions to today's greatest issues... look at yourself and good people around you!